DracotMolver/react-examples/PortalVideo/README.md

 # Portal Video
 The app is Dockerized.
 Therefore, don't worry about the NodeJS version nor MongoDB.
 The client and the server are under the same root folder `(app)`.

-You can visit this link https://portal-video.herokuapp.com/ or download the project

 ## What is the app about?
 It's a simple portal video where you first have to log in and you can check a list of videos.
 You can watch them and also rate them.
 I only did the front, the back waw already done.